-- At least once a fortnight, leaders will meet with a group of students to talk to them about their experiences in their subjects. - In Primary a range of students will be interviewed each half term by SLT or Curriculum Champions to gather their views. - Students will be expected to bring their books along so that they can talk through their experiences, the progress they are making and how the quality of feedback supports learning.
+- At least once a fortnight, leaders will meet with a group of students (either in groups or 1:1) to talk to them about their experiences in their subjects. - In Primary a range of students, (either in groups or 1:1) will be interviewed each half term by SLT or Curriculum Champions to gather their views. - Students will be expected to bring their books along so that they can talk through their experiences, the progress they are making and how the quality of feedback supports learning.